Kroiririoroirkk/terrekin-server/PROTOCOL.md

 ### dialoguechoose

-Parameters (1): `uuid`, `choice`.
+Parameters (1): `entity_name`, `choice`.

 This message should be sent after a [dialoguechoice](#dialoguechoice) message.
 It indicates which option the client has chosen to say.
-The parameter `uuid` is the UUID of the entity with which the player is talking.
+The parameter `entity_name` is the name of the entity with which the player is talking.
 The parameter `choice` is a zero-indexed number (i.e. to pick the first option, the client should send `0`) telling the server which option the client has picked, out of the options given by the [dialoguechoice](#dialoguechoice) message.

 ### getupdates